7 Data Wrangling

 # wbpopest <dbl>, sdpest <dbl>, wbgdppc2011est <dbl>

-Note: filter() only includes rows where the condition is TRUE.
+Note that filter() only includes rows where the condition is TRUE.
 So if we want to keep in NA (missing) values, then we need to ask for them explicitly.
-For example, what would we do if we wanted only rows where values in a column were blank (indicated by NA on the computer).
+For example, what would we do if we wanted to look at rows where values in a column were blank (indicated by NA on the computer).
 We might want to do this to figure out which observations in our data have missing data.
-Let’s look at the democracy measure polity2.
-As a first blush, we might assume that to select rows for which polity2 is NA we need to right
+Let’s look at the population measure wbpopest.
+As a first blush, we might assume that to select rows for which wbpopest is NA we need to write the following:

 Data |>